It’s boom or bust in a very brief sales window.

 Whether your brand is dropping an exclusive new product or running a promotion during one of the year's biggest shopping events, like Black Friday Cyber Monday (BFCM), many of these transactions will happen in flash sales.

-Online sales over the BFCM period topped $6.3 billion in 2021, up 23% from 2020.
+Online sales over the BFCM period topped $15.2 billion—a 24% increase from 2021.
 Known as the “golden hours of retail,” people take advantage of flash sales because of FOMO, or the fear of missing out on last-minute deals.

 Want in on the action?
 This guide will cover the benefits of flash sales, examples of the best ones, and how to launch your own flash sale.